 It has presented over 200 plays from the international repertory of short plays.
 It has also commissioned and premiered over 60 Canadian works.

 In 1988, after it realized it had virtually exhausted the repertory of short plays, it joined with Petro-Canada to create the Stage One program, which includes a national competition from which new works are commissioned, workshopped and often produced.
+In September, 2021, it launched Stage Two, which presents three new plays selected from the Stage One development festival.

 Among Canadian playwrights whose works have been presented by the company are Colleen Curran, Michel Tremblay, Gordon Pengilly, Sharon Pollock, Norm Foster, Clem Martini, Eugene Stickland, Joanna McClelland Glass, Darrin Hagen, Conni Massing, and Stewart Lemoine (The Exquisite Hour 2017).